All Episodes

 And to get to where they are, they've had to say the right thing and please the right person.

-And I think the caller before me uh said it well, and he said malleable, because that's how a lot of these generals get is you know, they'll bend and twist and do whatever they need to, and I think they lose any conviction that they had about what's right and wrong.
+And I think the caller before me said it well when he said malleable, because that's how a lot of these generals get is, you know, they'll bend and twist and do whatever they need to.

-No, it's it's an excellent point.
+It's an excellent point.

-Honore is the one guy that straightened it up down in New Orleans when he finally went down there.
+Honoré is the one guy that straightened it up down in New Orleans when he finally went down there.

-He's uh came up with the phrase you're stuck on stupid when the drive-by media kept repeating questions to him.
+He came up with the phrase you're stuck on stupid when the drive-by media kept repeating questions to him.

-You know, it it's um it's interesting.
+You know, it's interesting.

 They can't wait.

-He can't wait to go to war and line up all those weapons, start slaughtering innocent people.
+They can't wait to go to war and line up all those weapons, start slaughtering innocent people.

 They're dangerous.

-They've made movies about this, Dr. Strangelove, you know, the lips thinks this.
+Dr. Strangelove, you know, the left thinks this.

-The fact of the matter is they don't.
+The fact of the matter is, they don't.

-It's the last thing they want to do, and in a political environment, one of the overriding reasons is what if we lose.
+And in a political environment, one of the overriding reasons is what if we lose?

-Nobody looks good if we lose, and the lesson of Vietnam is uh still fresh in a lot of people's minds.
+And the lesson of Vietnam is still fresh in a lot of people's minds.

 Denise, I'm glad you called.

-I did see the Sopranos last night.
+I did see the Sopratos last night.

 Anyway, folks, we're out of time for this busy broadcast hour, but we've got one more right behind it.